-The international investment position is a statistical report which presents the position and the structure of the financial claims (assets) of residents on non-residents and the financial liabilities of residents to non-residents arising from their operations.
-In other words, the international investment position is a balance sheet of the international financial assets and liabilities of a country on a certain date, often at the end of the year.
+IIP is a statistical report which presents the stock and structure of financial claims (assets) of residents from non-residents and the financial liabilities of residents to non-residents, arising from their operations.
+In other words, the IIP is a balance sheet of the international financial assets and liabilities of a country at a certain date.